Faculty-led Wheaton Programs

 Wheaton faculty develop short-term programs during January and summer.
 Contact the Center for Global Education for information about upcoming programs.

-- Witnessing Contemporary African Society and Culture: South Africa & Botswana - January, 2013
+- Witnessing Contemporary African Society and Culture: South Africa - January, 2014

-Witnessing Contemporary society and culture is an intensive, interdisciplinary course designed to give students exposure and an overview of two different African countries – South Africa and Botswana.
+Witnessing Contemporary society and culture is an intensive, interdisciplinary course designed to give students exposure and an overview of South Africa.
 The course is a one credit course and the coursework includes reading and writing assignments, on-site visits to townships, neighborhoods and museums, meetings with local leaders, lectures from local academics, and meetings with university students.
 Students will receive 1 Wheaton Credit.

 Tanzania, one of the poorest countries on the African continent, has a long history of trying to engineer development through education.